privacysandbox/protected-auction-services-docs/debugging_protected_audience_api_services.md

 3. Adtech UDF Log

-    This is the log from javascript `console.log`.
+    This is the log from `console.log` from javascript including `generateBid` `ScoreAd` and `reportResult`.
 They are only exported for [AdTech consented debugging](#adtech-consented-debugging), through both Request logs and Event message.

 4. Debug info in server response